A message from the lovely Katherine Jenkins regarding her upcoming Australian and NZ Tour.

-Having performed in some of the most iconic venues around the world, multi-award winning performer Katherine Jenkins will soon add two New Zealand dates to the list, a handful of prestigious theatres in Australia and New Zealand to the list, with Auckland and Christchurch show dates announced for November.
+Having performed in some of the most iconic venues around the world, multi-award winning performer Katherine Jenkins will soon add two venues in New Zealand and a handful of prestigious theatres in Australia to the list—with Auckland and Christchurch show dates announced for May 2020.

 This is a long awaited return for this much celebrated artist, who was last in Australia and New Zealand with Plácido Domingo performing arena shows in 2011.